 Alternatively, consider these options:

-Sydney Self-Guided History Walk: Most of the route of this walk permits a dog to join you, although you may need to skip visiting the exterior of Government House.
-(The Domain allows dogs on a leash, while the Royal Botanic Garden, which I believe includes this building, doesn’t allow dogs – double check the signs.)
-If you want to give your dog some time to run off leash, detour by Cook + Philip Park, where all the grassed areas are off-leash.
+Most of the route of this walk permits a dog to join you, although you may need to skip visiting the exterior of Government House.
+(The Domain allows dogs on a leash, while the Royal Botanic Garden, which I believe includes this doesn’t allow dogs – double check the signs.)
+If you want to give your dog some time to run off-leash, detour by Cook + Philip Park, where all the grassed areas are off-leash.

-Shandos Cleaver is the founder and blogger-in-chief of Travelnuity; a travel blog focused on dog-friendly travel around the world.
+About the author: Shandos Cleaver is the founder and blogger-in-chief of Travelnuity; a travel blog focused on dog-friendly travel around the world.
 Shandos recently returned to her home city of Sydney, Australia, after spending nearly two years travelling around Europe and the USA with her Miniature Dachshund, Schnitzel.
-On her blog, she shares hands-on information for other people wishing to travel with their dog.
-We highly recommend checking out Travelnuity for all you dog-friendly travel planning.